-DE 141 - Display Graphics I 2 credits: 1 lecture and 2 lab hours
+DE 141 - Display Graphics I

 Students are introduced to the role of graphics in the display and exhibit design field.
 The importance of typography as the root of visual communication is explored using the Macintosh platform as the graphic design tool.